Tutorial 6: Structure-Guided Generation

 condition_configs

-Number of frames to keep for trajectory visualization.
+Number of trajectory frames to save for visualisation (0 = disabled).

 mask_node_index